 This approach requires macOS Accessibility permission, which Thuki requests on first launch.

-Ollama ships with a native macOS chat UI and you can run it through the terminal too.
-Both work.
-But both share the same fundamental problem: they are destinations.
-To use them, you stop what you are doing, switch to the Ollama window, type your question, and switch back.
-The chat window has no idea what you were working on, cannot read your highlighted text, and cannot see your screen.
+All of them run local models well, and now so does Thuki.
+But they share the same shape: they are destinations.
+To use them you stop what you are doing, switch to their window, type your question, and switch back.
+That window has no idea what you were working on, cannot read your highlighted text, and cannot see your screen.
 Every question starts from a blank slate.

 How to Set It Up